 As a prospective employer, you would need to provide proof as to your efforts to fill in the post with Maltese/EU nationals, prior to approaching a TCN.
 This would have to be done as follows:

 Vacancy adverts – For every application, you would be required to:

 - Advertise the job, at least twice, in the appropriate local media; or

 - Advertise the job through a Private Recruitment Agency.

-There are vacancies which may be exempted from the labour market test and from the vacancy requirements mentioned above.
+There are vacancies that may be exempted from the labor market test and from the vacancy requirements mentioned above.

 For more detailed and tailor-made replies about this, kindly email Liana Falzon, ACT’s partner in charge of residency and citizenship on [email protected].

 We are here to help

 Didn’t find the answer you were looking for?
 Then ask us directly!
 Simply use the contact form and we will get back to you shortly.

 Maltese companies are subject to tax at the rate of 35% on their worldwide income and capital gains.
 Malta grants various fiscal incentives to both companies and their shareholders upon the distribution of a dividend.